codacy/docs/CONTRIBUTING.md

 1. Use a pull request to apply the changes to the `master` branch of the chart.
 This ensures that the fixes will also be available on the next chart version.

-1. Checkout the chart branch to apply the hotfix and cherry-pick one or more changes:
+1. Check out the chart branch to apply the hotfix and cherry-pick one or more changes:

     ```bash
     git checkout release-x.x.x